 I am an assistant professor in philosophy at the Université de Namur in Belgium.

 I am a member of SPiN, Science and Philosophy in Namur.
-I teach philosophy of science, philsophy of technology and digital ethics at the Computer Science Department.
+I teach philosophy of science, philosophy of technology and digital ethics at the Computer Science Department.
+Write to me at ferry.danini@gmail.com or for more privacy at juliette.ferrydanini@protonmail.com.

 My philosophical endeavour is focused on improving medical knowledge and medical practices.
 To do so, I rely on philosophical as well as historical approaches.
 I recently published a feminist philosophy of medicine book on one of the most sold and prescribed drugs in France, phloroglucinol.
 I am also interested in digital ethics.